saswat10/studybud/Readme.md

  limitations under the License.
 -->

-This is a Django + ReactJS project
+This is a Django project

 In order to run the backend first create a virtual environment and activate the virtual environment